Nonparametric estimation of trawl processes: Theory and applications: Applications

-We will now present an empirical illustration\footnote{The code which reproduces the stated results is available on GitHub at \url{https://github.com/almutveraart/Nonparametric-trawl-estimation} and archived in Zenodo \cite{emp-code-trawl}.} of our new methodology in the context of modelling the bid-ask spread of equity prices.
-There is an extensive literature on this topic, see, e.g., \cite{HS1997} and \cite{BSW2004}. \cite{BNLSV2014} proposed using integer-valued trawl processes for modelling spread data and this work has been further extended in \cite{BLSV2021,BLSV2021-web}.
-Here we use the same dataset as in the latter article, which considers the time series of the bid-ask spread, measured in U.S. dollar cents, of the Agilent Technologies Inc. stock (ticker: A) on a single day, May $4$, $2020$.
-The A stock is traded on the New York Stock Exchange, which is open from 9.30 AM to 4 PM.
-We discard the first 60 minutes of data and consider the time period from 10:30 AM to 4 PM only to obtain data which are not distorted by market opening effects and are “more stationary”.
-The raw data is gathered from the Trade and Quote database and cleaned using standard methods, see \cite{BLSV2021-web} for details.
-The data is available at a very high frequency but to obtain equidistant data, we sample the observations with $\Delta_n= 1/12\approx 0.083 $ minutes (i.e.~5 seconds) time steps, using the previous tick approach, starting at 10:30AM, resulting in $n=3961$ observations of the spread denoted by $s_t$ for $t\in \{0, \Delta_n,\ldots, 3961\Delta_n\}$.
+We will now present an empirical illustration\footnote{The code which reproduces the stated results is available on GitHub and archived in Zenodo, see \cite{emp-code-trawl}. } of our new methodology in the context of modelling the bid-ask spread of equity prices.
+There is an extensive literature on this topic, see, e.g., \cite{HS1997} and \cite{BSW2004}. \cite{BNLSV2014} proposed using integer-valued trawl processes for modelling spread data, and this work has been further extended in \cite{BLSV2021}.
+In the following, we will consider high-frequency data from the stocks of four companies: Agilent Technologies Inc. (ticker: A), Discover Financial Services (ticker: DFS), Waters Corporation (ticker: WAT) and Waste Management (ticker: WM).
+The data has been downloaded from the LOBSTER website\footnote{ \url{https://lobsterdata.com/index.php}}, which provides reconstructed limit order book data on a subscription basis.
+We consider time series for 2 years, from 01.09.2022 to 31.08.2024.
+The stocks are traded on the New York Stock Exchange, which is open from 9.30 AM to 4 PM.
+The data is available at a very high frequency, but to obtain equidistant data, we sample the observations with $\Delta_n= 1/12\approx 0.083 $ minutes (i.e.~5 seconds) time steps, using the previous tick approach.
+Also, for each day, we discard the first 60 minutes of data and consider the period from 10:30 AM to 4 PM only to obtain data which are not distorted by market opening effects and align better with our assumption of stationarity.
+For each day, starting at 10:30 AM, we have $n=3961$ observations of the spread denoted by $s_t$ for $t\in \{0, \Delta_n,\ldots, 3961\Delta_n\}$.
+We discard days with data inconsistencies, resulting in 458, 452, 415 and 437 days in total for A, DFS, WAT and WM, respectively.
 Since the minimum spread level in the data is one tick (one dollar cent), we work on this time series minus one, i.e.~on $x_t = s_t-1$.
-The times series and its autocorrelation function are depicted in Figure \ref{fig:EmpData}.
+An illustrative figure including the time series plot of the first of the 461 time series considered for stock A, the corresponding histogram, showing values between 0 and 27 and the autocorrelation function is provided in Figure \ref{fig:A_OnePath}.